fabianfalon/url-shortener/README.md

 # FastAPI URL Shortener

-🐍 Basic example of a URL shortener project developed using FastAPI, a modern Python web framework.
+🐍 Basic example of a URL shortener project developed using FastAPI.
 ## Description

 This URL shortener allows users to input a long URL and generate an equivalent short URL.
 Users can then use the generated short URL to quickly access the original URL.